warmana/cloudant-docs-fork/source/includes/api/_database.md

 To delete a databases and its contents, make a DELETE request to `https://$USERNAME.cloudant.com/$DATABASE`.

-<aside class="warning">There is no additional check to ensure that you really intended to delete the database ("Are you sure?").</aside>
+<aside class="warning" role="complementary" aria-label="deletecheck">There is no additional check to ensure that you really intended to delete the database ("Are you sure?").</aside>

 <div></div>